 Always remember to define careful parameters around expectations so that both parties are in agreement as to what services will be provided.
 As an event planner, you should include a reference to billing for all reasonable business expenses that may be incurred.

-Some event planners may markup operating expenses such as shipping, car rentals, and other miscellaneous expense items by as much as 15-20% while others do not; if you do, you should disclose such markups and obtain agreement with your client in advance.
+Some event planners may mark up operating expenses such as shipping, car rentals, and other miscellaneous expense items by as much as 15-20%.
+If you do, you should disclose such markups and obtain agreement with your client in advance.

 When it comes to hourly event planning rates, it is also important to determine how frequently you may bill for your time.